-- Consent directives must be documented into a student's Panorama immunization record before they are immunized and include the following: - the names of the consenter; - consent type; - > PHN who obtained the consent directives, and - > date the consent was signed. - No more than three attempts to obtain parent/guardian consent directives a student's immunization need to be made by a PHN. - See the Mass Immunization User Guide for instructions on how to record follow-up for the first, second and third attempts in the Communications Log and to update the client's Immunizations Event Status. - Once a student turns 18 years old, consent directives must be obtained from them in order for a PHN to continue or begin a vaccine series that their parent/guardian/social worker had consented to.
+- Consent directives must be documented into a student's Panorama immunization record before they are immunized and include the following: - the names of the consenter; - > consent type identified as written or verbal (e.g., in person, telephone, other electronic means); - > PHN who obtained the consent directives, and - > date the consent was signed. - No more than three attempts to obtain parent/guardian consent directives a student's immunization need to be made by a PHN. - See the Mass Immunization User Guide instructions on how to record follow-up for the first, second and third attempts in the Communications Log and to update the client's Immunizations Event Status. - Once a student turns 18 years old, consent directives must be obtained from them for a PHN to continue or begin a vaccine series that their parent/guardian/social worker had consented to.